 Developing, assessing and validating transversal key competences in the formal initial and continuing vocational education and training – the experiences and solutions of 6 European countries

-Place and Date: Hotel Saffron Bratislava, 19 September 2019
+Place and Date: Hotel Saffron, Bratislava, Slovakia, 23 October 2019

 The conference registration is now open HERE.